New Edition!

 • the basics of all business entities

-• how to pay less tax by choosing the right entity
+• how to minimize taxes by choosing the right entity

 • how to convert from one business entity to another, and